 Step 1 | Recipe prep and mix dry ingredients

-Start by greasing or spreading a thin layer of butter in a four—or six-quart crockpot.
+Start by greasing or spreading a thin layer of butter inside of a slow cooker.
+You may use non-stick cooking spray also.
 Then, add the dry ingredients—sugar, flour, baking powder, and salt—to a small bowl, whisk, and set it aside for later.

 Step 2 | Add wet ingredients to dry ingredients